apostrophecms/docs/docs/guide/setting-up.md

 # if installed.
 mongod --version
 # This will display your MongoDB version, if installed.
-which convert && which identify
-# This will display the location of the ImageMagick utilities, if installed.
 ```

 ::: tip NOTE
-ImageMagick is optional, but recommended.
+[ImageMagick](https://imagemagick.org/script/download.php) can be used if your system doesn't support the default npm [`sharp` package](https://www.npmjs.com/package/sharp).
 It provides the `convert` and `identify` command line tools, which Apostrophe uses to scale and crop images quickly.
-If you do not install it Apostrophe can still handle image uploads, though more slowly.
+If your project does not contain `sharp` and ImageMagick is installed, apostrophe will fall-back automatically.
 :::

 ## The Apostrophe CLI tool